deirn/mason.el/README.md

 - Run `M-x mason-manager RET` to open package manager.

 ## Installation
-mason.el is available in [MELPA](https://melpa.org/#/mason), install it in your favorite way and call `(mason-ensure)` to setup the environment.
+mason.el is available on [MELPA](https://melpa.org/#/mason), install it in your favorite way and call `(mason-ensure)` to setup the environment.

 ### Install it with `use-package`